Skip to content

 platform/x64/rootfs/Dockerfile

-FROM base-alpine-rootfs
+FROM common-alpine-rootfs

 The dependency must be added to the Makefile as below: